 Once Upon a Time

 I had a piece published in this anthology of modern and adapted fairy tales.
-It came from a competition run in conjunction withe UK National Flash Fiction Day in 2012.
-Buy it here; all proceeds go to the National Literacy Trust.
+It came from a competition run in conjunction with the UK National Flash Fiction Day in 2012.